lsst-dm/dmtn-061/index.rst

 spatially-varying PSF by averaging PSFs from images which contributed to various regions of a coadd.
 Since an Exposure constructed by ``imageMapReduce`` is essentially a coadd, this seemed like a simple and natural choice.
-It however has severall disadvantages.
+It however has several disadvantages.

 3.2.1. ``CoaddPsf`` issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~